Logarithmic motivic homotopy theory: Properties of logarithmic motivic spaces and spectra

 We often regard $\P^{n-1}$ as the hyperplane defined by $x_n=0$ in $\P^n$, where we write $[x_0:\cdots:x_n]$ for the coordinate on $\P^n$.
 We are interested in the fs log scheme $(\P^n,\P^{n-1})$. {PnPn1 @ $(\P^n,\P^{n-1})$} Clearly, this is a log compactification of $\A^n$ different from $\boxx^n$.
 The contractibility of $\boxx$ trivially implies the contractibility of $\boxx^n$, but the following is not an immediate result.
 In fact, it is one of the main features of our theory, as seen in \cite{logDM}.

 \begin{prop} For all $S\in \Sch$, $X\in \SmlSm/S$, and $n\geq 1$, the map

-naturally induced by the projection $X\times (\P^n,\P^{n-1})\to X$ is an equivalence in $\infC$. \end{prop} \begin{proof} The question is Zariski local on $S$.
+naturally induced by the projection $X\times (\P^n,\P^{n-1})\to X$ is an equivalence in $\inflogH(S)$. \end{prop} \begin{proof} The question is Zariski local on $S$.
 Hence we may assume that $S$ is affine.
 By Proposition \ref{noetherian.1}, we reduce to the case when $S\in \Sch_{noeth}$.
-With this assumption, the claim was proven in \cite[Proposition 7.3.1]{logDM} for $\infC$ stable.
-Since \eqref{logHprop.0.4} was not used in the proof, the same argument holds. \end{proof} \begin{prop} Suppose $\cE\to X$ is a vector bundle in $\SmlSm/S$, where $S\in \Sch$.
-Then there is a canonical equivalence
+With this assumption, the claim was proven in \cite[Proposition 7.3.1]{logDM} in the stable setting.
+Since \eqref{logHprop.0.4} was not used in the proof, the same argument holds. \end{proof}